-- 2. Systems to ensure the appropriateness of Fujitsu and Fujitsu Group business - (1) System to ensure efficient business execution by directors - a.
+2. Systems to ensure the appropriateness of Fujitsu and Fujitsu Group business a.
 At Fujitsu, there is a separation of the oversight and operational execution functions of management.
 The Board of Directors oversees the execution functions of the Management Council and other management bodies, and makes decisions on important matters.
-Among executive organs, the Management Council discusses and decides upon basic management policies and strategies and also decides upon
+Among executive organs, the Management Council discusses and decides upon basic management policies and strategies and also decides upon important matters regarding management execution.
+Matters taken up by the Management Council, including discussion items, are reported to the Board of Directors, and any important issues are decided upon by the Board of Directors.